 A general process of removing background noise from your audio would be:

-- Apply the noise reduction.
+Apply the noise reduction.

 iZotope RX (Spectral De-Noise)

-Here is how to use Spectral De-noise:
+Here is how you can remove background noise using Spectral De-noise:

-Learn Profile: Try to get a baseline reading of a segment where you can only hear the noise, then click on learn.
-After you do this the Spectral De-Noise plugin will acquire and save that profile for the current processing.
+Learn Profile: Try to get a baseline reading of a segment where you can only hear the noise, then click on "Learn".
+After you do this, the Spectral De-Noise plugin will acquire and save that profile for the current processing.

-You can click on adaptive mode when the noise profile changes depending on incoming audio.
+You can click on "adaptive mode" when the noise profile changes depending on incoming audio.

 Define Settings:

-- Threshold controls the level of separation between noise and useful content.
+Threshold controls the level of separation between noise and useful content.

-- Quality affects the computational complexity of noise reduction from fast to best noise treatment.
+Quality affects the computational complexity of noise reduction from fast to best noise treatment.

-- Artifact Control determines how much noise reduction will depend on either spectral subtraction or wide-band gating.
+Artifact Control determines how much noise reduction will depend on either spectral subtraction or wide-band gating.

-- Smoothing reduces the musical noise artifacts that can result from heavy denoising.
+Smoothing reduces the musical noise artifacts that can result from heavy denoising.

 Preview: